 The notes are a new issue of securities for which there is no established public market.
-Although we have registered the notes under the Securities Act of 1933, we do not intend to apply for listing of the notes on any securities exchange or for quotation of the notes in any automated dealer quotation system.
+Although we have registered the notes under the Securities Act of 1933, as amended (the "Securities Act of 1933"), we do not intend to apply for listing of the notes on any securities exchange or for quotation of the notes in any automated dealer quotation system.
 In addition, although the underwriters have informed us that they intend to make a market in the notes, as permitted by applicable laws and regulations, they are not obliged to make a market in the notes, and they may discontinue their market-making activities at any time without notice.
 An active market for the notes may not develop or, if developed, may not continue.
-In the absence of an active trading market, you may not be able to transfer the notes within the time or at the price you desire.
+In the absence of an active trading market, you may not be able to sell or otherwise transfer the notes within the time or at the price you desire.